Variational Quantum Linear Solver (VQLS) with Linear Combination of Unitaries (LCU) Block Encoding

 invert(lambda: prepare_b_state())

-From here, all we need to do is to define our ansatz
+From here, we only need to define ansatz

 , block_encoding

-to fit the above specific example and we are ready to build our model, synthesize it, execute it and analyze the results.
+to fit the specific example above.
+Now we are ready to build our model, synthesize it, execute it, and analyze the results.

 Classical Part: Finding Optimal Parameters

-To evaluate the conditional probability from the above equation we construct the following utility function to operate on the measurements results:
+To evaluate the conditional probability from the above equation, we construct the following utility function to operate on the measurement results:

 We define a classical function that gets the quantum program, minimizes the cost function using the COBYLA optimizer, and returns the optimal parameters.